swcarpentry/r-novice-inflammation/_episodes/08-making-packages-R.md

 {: .r}

 The `roxygen2` package reads lines that begin with `#'` as comments to create the documentation for your package.
 Descriptive tags are preceded with the `@` symbol.
 For example, `@param` has information about the input parameters for the function.

+Note that if you don't put `@export` in the `roxygen2` comments, this function can only be used within the package itself. `@export` export the function to the package NAMESPACE and make it available when the package is loaded.

 Now, we will use `roxygen2` to convert our documentation to the standard R format.